Isleños: Canary Islanders in other Caribbean and South American countries

 In 1903, a fleet arrived in Budi Lake, Chile, with 88 Canarian families—400 persons—that currently have more than 1,000 descendants.
 They responded to the government's call to populate this region and signed contracts for the benefit of a private company.
 Some were arrested while trying to escape their servitude, and the indigenous Mapuche people took pity on the plight of these Canarians who were established on their former lands.
 The Indians welcomed them and joined their demonstrations in the so-called "revolt of the Canarians", and many Canarians intermarried with Mapuches.

-Little is known about any Canary emigration to Brazil.
+Little is known about any Canary immigration to Brazil.
 It is known, however, that since the 16th century, the Canary Islands were a transit point for European vessels bound for the Americas (many of them to Brazil), and it is likely that some of them were carrying Canarians to the Portuguese colony.

 Due to the difficult circumstances of travel, several expeditions that had left Lanzarote for Uruguay were forced to end their passage in other places, such as Rio de Janeiro and Santa Catarina island.
 By 1812, a small group of Canarians (all of them from Lanzarote) lived on Santa Catarina island, in the south of Brazil.
 A study by W.F.
 Piazza notes that parish records from 1814 to 1818 show 20 families from Lanzarote living there.
 Rixo Alvarez speaks of the expeditions of Polycarp Medinilla, a Portuguese based in Lanzarote, and Agustín González Brito, from Arrecife.
 The settlers from Lanzarote were forced to disembark in Rio de Janeiro.
-Only an estimated 50 Canary Islanders emigrated to Brazil in this century.
+Only an estimated 50 Canary Islanders immigrated to Brazil in this century.
 During the last years of the 19th century, some propaganda leaflets were printed to promote the immigration to Brazil of Canarians to work as laborers.
 How effective they were is unknown.
 There were other publications distributed in the Canary Islands that opposed the emigration movement, and the Canarian press depicted a very negative view of the quality of life for migrants in Brazil.
-Some ships transporting Canary Islander emigrants to Venezuela during the early 20th century were blown off course and landed in Brazil, the French Antilles, Guayana or Trinidad Island where they were permanently settled, as well as others who emigrated directly to Brazil from the Canary Islands.
+Some ships transporting Canary Islander immigrants to Venezuela during the early 20th century were blown off course and landed in Brazil, the French Antilles, Guayana or Trinidad Island where they were permanently settled, as well as others who immigrated directly to Brazil from the Canary Islands.
 A few Canarians on vessels headed to Venezuela were shipwrecked on the Brazilian coast in the 1960s.